Devaki Jain

 Devaki Jain (born 1933) is an Indian economist and writer, who has worked mainly in the field of feminist economics.
 In 2006 she was awarded the Padma Bhushan, the third-highest civilian award from Government of India, for her contribution to social justice and the empowerment of women.

-Early life
+Early life and education

 Jain was born in Mysore, the daughter of M. A. Sreenivasan, a minister in the Princely State of Mysore and was also Dewan of Gwalior.